 Lipophilicity is possibly the most important physicochemical property of a potential drug, it plays a role in solubility, absorption, membrane penetration, plasma protein binding, distribution, CNS penetration and partitioning into other tissues or organs such as the liver and has an impact on the routes of clearance.
 It is important in ligand recognition, not only to the target protein but also CYP450 interactions, HERG binding, and PXR mediated enzyme induction.

-LogP is a component of Lipinski’s Rule of 5 a rule of thumb to predict drug-likeness.
+LogP is a component of Lipinski’s Rule of 5 a rule of thumb to predict solubility and permeability that has become a surrogate for drug-likeness.

 The most commonly used measure of lipophilicity is LogP, this is the partition coefficient of a molecule between an aqueous and lipophilic phases, usually octanol and water.